-term receivables.
+Judgment is required in estimating the recoverable amounts of the investment in subsidiaries and long-term receivables.
 The estimation of recoverable amounts involves making assumptions regarding the future performance of the subsidiaries, inherent uncertainties around macroeconomic decisions and climate-related risks involved in preparing forecasts and discounted future cash flow projections and determining an appropriate discount rate and terminal growth rate.
 The significance of the amounts involved and the uncertainties inherent in estimating the recoverable amounts makes this a key audit matter in the separate financial statements.

-environment and other information obtained during the audit.

-- We assessed the reasonableness of the forecasts presented for the subsidiaries with impairment triggers by comparing them with historical performance. - We challenged management's assumptions, judgements and decisions made in the calculation of the recoverable amounts by comparing them with historical performance, industry trends and future projections, considering the uncertainties around macroeconomic factors and climate change. - We engaged our valuation specialist to test the appropriateness of the discount rates and terminal growth rates used. - We assessed the appropriateness of the classification and disclosure in the financial statements required by relevant accounting standards, including disclosures about sensitivities and major sources of estimation uncertainties.
+- on our knowledge of the business, its operating environment and other information obtained during the audit. - We assessed the reasonableness of the forecasts presented for the subsidiaries with impairment triggers by comparing them with historical performance. - We challenged management's assumptions, judgements and decisions made in the calculation of the recoverable amounts by comparing them with historical performance, industry trends and future projections, considering the uncertainties around macroeconomic factors and climate change. - We engaged our valuation specialist to test the appropriateness of the discount rates and terminal growth rates used. - We assessed the appropriateness of the classification and disclosure in the financial statements required by relevant accounting standards, including disclosures about sensitivities and major sources of estimation uncertainties.